Volume Price Trend Indicator

 FAQs

-Yes, VPT can be effective in crypto markets where volume plays a crucial role.
-However, be aware that crypto volume can be fragmented across exchanges, so the indicator is best used on charts with aggregated or high-volume exchange data.
+Yes, VPT can be effective in crypto markets where volume plays a crucial role in confirming trend strength.
+However, be aware that crypto volume can be fragmented across multiple exchanges, so the indicator is best used on charts with aggregated or high-volume exchange data.
+Additionally, the extreme volatility of crypto can lead to large swings in the VPT line, so it is often helpful to use it in conjunction with other momentum-based tools or on longer timeframes to filter out the noise typical of digital asset markets.

 The Bottom Line